LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 ![Contour Layer](figures_dk/contour.png "Contour Layer")
 ![Contour Lines](figures_dk/contour_line.png "Contour Lines")

 All the lines has the same color.
-Look into the Attritube table and see the data.
+Look into the Attribute table and see the data.
 In the column **elev** you can see the elevation in meter above sea level.

 To differ the lines you are going to graduate the colors.